 2. Master Trust Superannuation Funds

-Master Trust funds are types of superannuation funds that feature two variations – retail master trusts or wholesale master trusts.
+Master Trust funds are types of superannuation funds that feature two variations: Retail master trusts or Wholesale master trusts.
 Retail master trusts may also be called wrap platforms.
-Both retail and wholesale master trusts may be managed by banks and often suggested by financial advisers.
+Both retail and wholesale master trusts may be managed by banks.

 3. Industry Superannuation Funds